arteagac/tna/docs/overview.rst

 .. image:: img/overview.png

-TNA was initially coincived for analysis of crash narratives, but the correlation-finding approach can be applied to other data sources, as shown in the "Tutorial" section, in which a dataset of movie reviews is used for demonstration purposes.
+TNA was initially conceived for analysis of crash narratives, but the correlation-finding approach can be applied to other data sources, as shown in the "Tutorial" section, in which a dataset of movie reviews is used for demonstration purposes.